-I conducted my audit in accordance with International Standards on Auditing (ISAs) (UK), applicable law and Practice Note 10 'Audit of Financial Statements of Public Sector Entities in the United Kingdom'.
-My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my certificate.
+I conducted my audit in accordance with International Standards on Auditing (UK) (ISAs UK), applicable law and Practice Note 10 Audit of Financial Statements and Regularity of Public Sector Bodies in the United Kingdom.
+My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my report.